-In the current economic climate, with the recent business tax cuts and seemingly endless cheap money, many businesses are opting to make major investments, mergers or acquisitions.
-When the time comes for these large, complex or risky transactions, all parties involved should look to protect themselves by securing funds in a business escrow account.
+In the current economic climate of escalating geopolitical risk and rising interest rates, protecting business assets has never been more important.
+When opting to make major investments, mergers, or acquisitions, businesses need assurance that their funds are protected and their deal will go through according to contract specifications.
+When the time comes for these large, complex, or risky transactions, all parties involved should look to protect themselves by securing funds in a business escrow account.

-When would your business need to utilize an escrow account?
+Why would a business need to utilize an escrow agent?

-When two or more parties enter into a deal together, they are generally sharing some risk involved with the transaction.
-Escrow helps to reduce that risk by holding cash or other valuable items in a safe place to provide assurances that the transaction will be completed as agreed.
+When two or more companies make a business deal, they are generally sharing some risk involved with the underlying transaction.
+During the recent pandemic, many organizations were at risk of financial loss when counterparties were shut down or went bankrupt.
+And with the current tensions, risk is once again at the forefront of leaders’ minds.
+Escrow helps to reduce these risks by holding cash or other valuable items in a safe place to provide assurances that the transaction will be completed as agreed.

 An example of a situation that could benefit from a business escrow account:

 Consider the following situation: Your company is making a very large order with a specialty supplier.
 The lead time on this order is long, maybe over a year.
-In order for the supplier to begin work on a project of this magnitude, they need assurances that they will be paid when the time comes.
+For the supplier to begin work on a project of this magnitude, they need assurances that they will be paid when the time comes.
 They might ask for a deposit, up-front payment in full, or for the funds to be held in escrow.
-This provides a guarantee that they will be compensated appropriately when they complete their side of the bargain.
+This helps to ensure that they will be compensated appropriately when they complete their side of the bargain.

-On the other hand, if this supplier asks your company for an up-front payment, you may consider escrow as an alternative to putting your funds at risk.
+On the other hand, if this supplier asks your company for an up-front payment, you risk paying for products that never arrive or don’t meet the agreed upon specifications.
 For a transaction of this complexity, the deposit is likely significant.
 Providing that deposit without a 3rd party guarantee could put your investment at risk, especially if the credit worthiness or reputation of the supplier is less than perfect.
-In this case, you may ask that your funds are held in escrow, just in case the supplier doesn’t make good on their end of the bargain.
+In this case, you may ask that your funds are held in escrow rather than paid directly to the supplier.
 This way you are protected if the supplier becomes insolvent or doesn’t deliver your order as agreed.

-This same scenario can be applied to mergers and acquisitions where multiple parties need assurances that each participant will act as required.
-In many cases these complex deals can take many months or even years to finalize.
+The same scenario can be applied to mergers and acquisitions where multiple parties need assurances that each participant will act as required.
+Many times, these complex deals can take many months or even years to finalize.
 In those cases, an escrow provider holds cash or other valuable assets securely until the parties make good on their obligations.
 Some other examples of transactions that commonly utilize escrow include the sales of real estate and intellectual property.

-How to find the right escrow company for your business transaction?
+How to find the right escrow agent for your business transaction?

 Unfortunately, not all escrow providers are created equal, and the differences in how they secure your funds can be critical to maximizing the value of your assets while they are locked away.
-There are a few key differences between escrow providers that you should know:
+In fact, there are a few important differences between escrow providers and some key features that you should know:

 Safety is the most important feature of a business escrow account.

-The biggest hurdle with FDIC protection is the limit of $250k per depositor, per depository institution.
+The biggest hurdle with FDIC / NCUA protection is the limit of $250k per depositor, per account ownership category at each member depository institution.
 Many business transactions can be in the millions of dollars, so this limit can be restrictive to many organizations.
-However, with the advent of fintech, it is now possible for certain high-tech escrow providers to increase this limit to $100 million, with a single deposit.
+However, with the advent of fintech, it is now possible for certain high-tech escrow providers to provide extended access to FDIC/ NCUA insurance to meet your needs, with a single deposit.

 Your business escrow company should have a strong reputation.